PhantomsXR/XRMODEngine/README.md

 - Roblox-like Capability: Use XRMOD as a bottom-layer driver to allow your users to create content within your framework.

-- No "Tax": You own t[README.zh.md](README.zh.md)he user.
+- No "Tax": You own the user.
 You own the data.
 You own the monetization.

 ## The Universal Language (Write Once, Flow Everywhere)